Bleuje/interactive-physarum/README.md

 In case you're new to openFrameworks, here's how you can launch the program: put the ofxGamepad repo in `oF/addons/` and the interactive physarum repo in `oF/apps/myApps/` where oF is your openFrameworks directory.
 Then at the root of interactive-physarum, do `make && make run`in terminal.

-There is a branch "no-gamepad" without gamepad code (`git checkout no-gamepad`)
+There is a branch "no-gamepad" without gamepad code (`git checkout no-gamepad`), it's there the gamepad code is responsible for some compilation errors.

 Mouse and keyboard interaction is explained later below.